y8portne/FetchMusic/README.md

 # FetchMusic
-Youtube-DL and Youtube Music API combined as a user friendly console app.
-Listen to your favoriate artists, albums, songs in the browser or download a tagged (Mp3) audio file (or best format) from tbe Youtube Video linked to the official Youtube Music track.
+Youtube-DL and Youtube Music API combined as a user friendly app for the terminal.
+Listen to your favoriate artists, albums, or songs in the browser.
+Or download a tagged (mp3) audio file (or best format) from the Youtube Video linked to the official Youtube Music track.

 No API key needed!

-To install:
+# To install:

 git clone https://github.com/yportne8/FetchMusic
 cd FetchMusic
 python install -r requirements.txt

-To Run:
+# To Run:

 python fetchmusic.py